chriskrycho/v5.chriskrycho.com/site/journal/2020/Understanding args in Glimmer Components.md

 ---

 One of the most consistent confusions I see as I support the LinkedIn.com migration to [Ember Octane](https://emberjs.com/editions/octane/) is how to think about `args` in Glimmer components.
-In particular, I consistently see people struggling with how to understand *updates* to `args` what they can and cannot do with them.
+In particular, I consistently see people struggling with how to understand *updates* to `args`—and what they can and cannot do with them.
 In this post, I hope to make it much clearer by working through an example of how `args` are passed from component to component, but in plain JavaScript: using a slightly simplified version of the `Component` API with no autotracking in sight.
 By the end of the post, you should have a clear handle on what will and won’t work in the body of a Glimmer component—and, more importantly, *why*.

 *[API]: application programming interface